-Homophobic insults directed at victim in Gosport LIDL leads to police investigation
+Homophobic insults directed at victim in Gosport Lidl leads to police investigation

-Report of homophobic insults from verbally abusive man directed at victim in Gosport LIDL incident leads to police investigation

-AN INVESTIGATION has been launched after police received a report that a man suffered homophobic insults from a verbally abusive man in a Gosport LIDL.
+A man suffered homophobic insults from a verbally abusive shopper in a Gosport LIDL.

 Hampshire Constabulary is now appealing for witnesses following the incident, which took place at the Forton Road supermarket between 12.30pm and 1pm on Monday .